Axway/ats-framework/README.md

     performance tests;
     system monitoring on host (machine), process and JVM level;

-Other related projects are ATS Test Explorer, and REST logger.
+Other related projects are ATS Test Explorer, and HTTP DB logger.